Peanut Butter Fingers

 Jump to Recipe·Print Recipe

 An easy, delicious and protein-packed recipe I’ve been making on repeat for years, these egg white and oatmeal protein pancakes are a go-to for me for mornings when I want something fast, nutritious and filling!
-Originally shared in 2013, the photos from this recipe recently got a little refresh and I hope you enjoy this fav PBF recipe all over again!
+A single serving has a whopping 30 grams of protein!

 Egg White Oatmeal Protein Pancake